 Learn more about how to become an Air-Scent distributor.

-Advantages And Disadvantages Of Starting Your Own Business Or Franchise
+Pros And Cons Of Starting Your Own Business Or Franchise

 An Air-Scent business is often a safe alternative for home-based, part-time or second income businesses.
 One of its most significant advantages over a franchise is that for the entrepreneur there is more flexibility in conducting business at a lower entry cost and without royalty payments or territorial limitations.